 August 17, 2012: The Bureau issued its proposal for public comment.
 The proposal was published in the Federal Register on September 7, 2012.
 View the proposed rule, comments received in response, and Small Business Review Panel Report on the electronic docket.

-May 7, 2012: The Bureau issued a proposal to temporarily delay the effective date of a prohibition on creditors financing credit insurance premiums in connection with certain consumer credit transactions secured by a dwelling.
+May 7, 2013: The Bureau issued a proposal to temporarily delay the effective date of a prohibition on creditors financing credit insurance premiums in connection with certain consumer credit transactions secured by a dwelling.
+The proposal was published in the Federal Register on May 10, 2013.
+View the proposed rule on the electronic docket.

 What this means for consumers